 We've featured our top picks for small sewing machines in a previous post.

-The nature of your fabrics, for instance, will matter a lot.
 Will you be working with heavy fabrics or are you more interested in sewing lightweight fabrics?
-Here are 9 helpful facts about mini sewing machines.
+Here are 9 surprising things that you should know about mini sewing machines.

-Surprising Facts About a Mini Sewing Machine Yoy Probably Didn’t Know
+Surprising Facts About Mini Sewing Machines (You Probably Didn't Know)

 Fact #1: They’re simple to use